Charles Manatt: Personal life

 Manatt married Kathleen (Kathy) Klinkefus on December 29, 1957, in Audubon, Iowa.
 They then moved to Washington, D.C., where they had their first child, Michele.
 The family then moved to Los Angeles, where they had two boys, Timothy and Daniel.

 The family moved back to Washington D.C. in 1980 for Manatt's appointment as DNC Chair, while Michele was attending university, where the two boys attended and graduated from Sidwell Friends School.
 Manatt continued expanding the law firm, where it grew to have offices in Los Angeles, San Francisco, New York City, Washington, D.C., Orange County, California, Palo Alto, California, Sacramento, California, and Albany.

 Later life

 At the time of his death, Manatt resided in Washington, D.C., where he helped run and work at his law firm, and was engaged in numerous civic activities.
-He served on various Boards of Directors, including that of FedEx, the Mayo Clinic, and the George Washington University.
+He served on various boards of directors, including that of FedEx, the Mayo Clinic, and George Washington University.
 Manatt sat on the Council on American Politics, which brings together leaders from across the nation to address issues facing the growth and enrichment of the Graduate School of Political Management at The George Washington University.

-He had a granddaughter and grandson, Victoria, and Patrick, the children of his daughter Michele Manatt, a former U.S. State Department and White House Office of National Drug Control Policy official, and her husband Wolfram Anders, who is an investment professional with the World Bank Group and other development agencies.
-Their son Daniel, founder of politicstv.com, has three children, Allison, Caitlin, and Charles Lucas.
+He had a granddaughter and grandson, Victoria, and Patrick, the children of his daughter Michele Manatt, a former U.S. State Department and White House Office of National Drug Control Policy official, and her husband Wolfram Anders, an international development investment professional.
+Their son Daniel, documentarian and founder of politicstv.com, has three children, Allison, Caitlin, and Charles Lucas.